 An Abeyance Contract is a behavior contract that may be offered to a student who is facing a suspension.

-The Abeyance will shorten or eliminate the number of days a student is out of school.
-The Principal/ Assistant Principal, parent/guardian, and student must agree to and sign the Abeyance Contract, with the understanding that if the student violates the contract with a suspendable violation, the remaining suspension days must be served.
+The Abeyance will shorten or eliminate the suspension days.
+The administrator, parent/guardian, and student must agree to and sign the Abeyance Contract, with the understanding that if the student violates the contract with a suspendable violation, the remaining suspension days must be served.